 - Winning the auction and getting your ad placed online

-Yes, content marketing is typically relegated to marketers, but it also comes in handy for drawing in new B2B sales leads.
+Content marketing is typically relegated to marketers, but it also comes in handy for drawing in new B2B sales leads.

 Don’t limit yourself solely to blog posts.
 There’s tons of other content your sales-based audience would probably be interested in.

-13. Try Social Media
+9. Try Social Media

 That doesn’t mean you should disregard Twitter, Pinterest, Google+, Facebook, LinkedIn, and the like entirely.
 Just know that it’s harder to achieve B2B sales goals on social media.